libdriver/ads1115/CONTRIBUTING.md

 4. There should be a blank line between every two commands.

-5. The CMakeList.txt is placed in the root directory of the source code, and a cmake folder is created to store the VERSION, config.cmake.in and uninstall.cmake files.
+5. The CMakeList.txt is placed in the root directory of the source code and a cmake folder is created to store the VERSION, config.cmake.in and uninstall.cmake files.

 6. Each CMake project needs to create a compiled version file named VERSION under the cmake/ folder.